 Much has been made of the fact that dirty oil was the fuel of choice for power generators when temperatures dipped to their lowest.
 But this spike in oil use is a direct result of our over-reliance on gas.
 It should concern us, but it’s important that we put it in perspective.

-First, even with increased oil usage over the past couple of weeks, oil-fired power will constitute a tiny fraction of our overall power generation for the year.
-That means climate impacts from its overuse during the cold snap is minimal.
+First, even with the increased oil usage over those few weeks, oil-fired power constituted only a tiny fraction of our overall power generation for the year.
+That means climate impacts from its overuse during the cold snap were minimal.
 Second, oil dominated in part due to an ISO-New England program that favors oil as a substitute for natural gas over other, cleaner alternatives.
 Generators switch to oil because ISO-New England gives them an incentive to do so.

 Fortunately, our region is in the process of major investments in new clean energy that will be cheaper (and cleaner) than oil.
 Our ongoing clean energy investments will displace oil and gas polluters during future cold spells.